creationix/safereturn/README.markdown

 ## Techniques

 Yep, that's the whole API.
 The real power comes in techniques.
-Remember a goal of SafeReturn is to not reimplement all possible control-flow patters, but to enable and assist you the programmer.
+Remember a goal of SafeReturn is to not reimplement all possible control-flow patterns, but to enable and assist you the programmer.

 ### Serial Chain